hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Dependencies
 swirlds-cryptography-pairings-API and runtime implementation
 ##### Other considerations
-We analyzed the possibility of implementing [JCA](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html#GUID-9A793484-AE6A-4513-A603-BFEAE887DD8B) (Java-Cryptography-architecture).
 Some unknowns are worth investigating in a follow-up task:
-* Should we parametrize the EC curve with: [`java.security.spec.EllipticCurve`](https://docs.oracle.com/javase/1.5.0/docs/api/java/security/spec/EllipticCurve.html)?
-Implications?
-* What is the serialization format supported by arkworks?
-Raw Key Bytes are formatted with PKCS#8 for private keys and X.509 for public keys.
-  Should we define a custom format for bytes serialized with arkworks?
-Should we reformat?
-What do we do with our custom content?

 #### Swirlds Crypto TSS Library
 ##### Overview